Alternative medicineBy Mayo Clinic Staff

-It's thought that acupuncture and hypnosis may complement other obesity treatments.
-Talk to your doctor if you're interested in adding acupuncture or hypnosis to your treatment.
+Mind-body therapies — such as acupuncture, mindfulness meditation and yoga — may complement other obesity treatments.
+However, these therapies generally haven't been well-studied in the treatment of weight loss.
+Talk to your doctor if you're interested in adding a mind-body therapy to your treatment.

 - Sacks F, et al. Comparison of weight-loss diets with different compositions of fat, protein, and carbohydrates.
 New England Journal of Medicine.
 2009;360:859.

 - Moyer VA, et al. Screening for and management of obesity in adults: U.S. Preventive Services Task Force recommendation statement.
 Annals of Internal Medicine.
 2012;157:373.

 - Bray GA.
 Obesity in adults: Drug therapy. http://www.uptodate.com/home.
 Accessed March 9, 2015.

 - Greenberger NJ, et al. Treatment of obesity: The impact of bariatric surgery.
 In: Current Diagnosis & Treatment: Gastroenterology, Hepatology, & Endoscopy.
 2nd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed March 9, 2015.

 - Nelson DW, et al. Analysis of obesity-related outcomes and bariatric failure rates with the duodenal switch vs. gastric bypass for morbid obesity.
 Archives of Surgery.
 2012;147:847.